ProtonMail/releaser/README.md

 By default, only issues that contain the labels `[Bug, Feature]` will be included in the release notes.
 This is customisable through the `externalLabels` parameter in a configuration file.

 ## Render
-By default, the changelog is rendered as a markdown file.
+By default, the changelog is rendered in markdown.
 It is possible to override the rendering functions through the configuration file.

 ## Configuration
 Example `releaser.config.js`: